ugorji/binc/SPEC.md

 and a value specification (hereafter called 'vs'). 'vd' denotes the type of the value, and the use of 'vs' is different for every 'vd'.

-For some integer values, the concept of degree of precision 'n' translates directly into the bits of precision 'b' required to store it:
-'b' = 8 * 2^n. n can go up to 15.
-For example:
+To represent length, we use the concept of degree of precision.
+The degree of precision 'n' translates directly into the bits of precision 'b' required to represent its size: 'b' = 8 * 2^n.
+0 <= n <= 3.
+For
+example:

     if n = 0, b = 8 * 2^0 = 8 * 1 = 8  (represented by 1 byte e.g. uint8).
     if n = 3, b = 8 * 2^3 = 8 * 8 = 64 (represented by 8 bytes e.g. uint64).
-    if n = 15, b = 8 * 2^15 = 8 * 32768 = 262144 (representable as a bignum).

 Let's look at each data type one by one.